haganmao/Gesture-recognition---MachineLearning/README.md

 <br>

-`get the matrix based on y_true,y_predict, and check the result
+`get the matrix based on y_true,y_predict, and print the matrices
 ```python
   #compute the distance with each of the training sample